emanjon/IETF-drafts/draft-mattsson-cfrg-det-sigs-with-noise-03.md

           K = HMAC_K(V || 0x01 || Z || int2octets(x) || 000... ||
                      bits2octets(h1))

-When ECDSA is used with SHAKE128 or SHAKE256 the HMAC construction above MAY be used but it is RECOMMENDED to use the more efficient KMAC construction.
-SHAKE is a variable-length hash function defined as SHAKE(M, d) where the output is a d-bits-long digest of message M. When ECDSA is used with SHAKE128 and an output length of d bits, it is RECOMMENDED to replace HMAC-SHAKE128(M, d) with KMAC128( K, M, d, "" ).
-When ECDSA is used with SHAKE256 and an output length of d bits, it is RECOMMENDED to replace HMAC-SHAKE256(M, d) with KMAC256( K, M, d, "" ). {{RFC8692}} defines the use of SHAKE128 with an output length of 256 bits and SHAKE256 with an output length or 512 bits, respectively.
+When ECDSA is used with SHAKE {{SHA3}} the HMAC construction above MAY be used but it is RECOMMENDED to use the more efficient KMAC construction {{KMAC}}.
+SHAKE is a variable-length hash function defined as SHAKE(M, d) where the output is a d-bits-long digest of message M. When ECDSA is used with SHAKE128(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC128(K, M, d, "").
+When ECDSA is used with SHAKE256(M, d), it is RECOMMENDED to replace HMAC(K, M) with KMAC256(K, M, d, ""). {{RFC8692}} and {{Draft-186-5}} defines the use of SHAKE128 with an output length of 256 bits and SHAKE256 with an output length or 512 bits, respectively.

 In new deployments, where side-channel and fault injection attacks are a concern, EdDSA with additional randomness as specified in {{SecEdDSA}} is RECOMMENDED.